cdmcdermott/DataMiningWorkshop/README.md

 Materials for use in 2022 Data mining workshop

-Follow the links below for the necessary datasets.
-Each of the above datasets are split 80:20 Train:Test:
+Follow the link below for the required dataset.
+The datasets is split 80:20 Train:Test and has a normalised version:

-- NSL-KDD Data
+- NSL-KDD Dataset

-- NSL-KDD Dataset (Normalised)
+This folder also contains two Jupyter notebooks as follows:

-`explore_dataset.ipynb` Jupyter notebook for exploring and preprocessing the dataset
+`explore_dataset.ipynb` for exploring and preprocessing the dataset `detection.ipynb` for reviewing a range of ML algorithms: RandomForest, DecisionTree, SVM and MLP